BruOp/personal-website/content/blog/ibl/index.md

 ![Flight Helmet rendered using standard single scattering BRDF](./flight_helmet_multiscattering_roughness_fresnel.png)
 ```

-You can also see the brightening of the metal goggles and base's plaque, but otherwise this model is mostly composed of dielectric materials.
+You can also see the brightening of the metal goggles and base's metal plaque, but otherwise this model is mostly composed of dielectric materials and so the difference is not as large.

 #### GLSL Shader Code

 Here's the multiscattering code, which can be appended to the shader code we used for single scattering above.
-We are still only using the BRDF LUT, prefitlered environment map, and irradiance map as uniforms, there are no additional uniforms introduced by multiple scattering:
+We are still only using the BRDF LUT, prefitlered environment map, and irradiance map as uniforms; there are no additional uniforms introduced by multiple scattering.

 ```glsl
 // Same code as from earlier... no extra uniforms